-a.
-Surreptitiously observing, photographing, or recording another person; surreptitiously receiving photographs or recordings of another person; or distributing photographs or recordings of another person, without their permission, in any context in which that person has a reasonable expectation of privacy, or where instructor has indicated it, is prohibited.
+- O. Theft: Theft of property or of services (e.g. parking or recreational facilities).
+This includes when a person is knowingly in possession of stolen property. - P. Trespass: Entering or remaining on or in any part of any university premises without proper authorization. - Q. Unauthorized Use of the University's Name: Any unauthorized commercial use (including for non-monetary gain) of the university's name, logo, or other representation. - R. Violation of Law: Violation of federal, state and/or local law. - S. Violation of Privacy: - i.
+Taking photographs or making audio or video recordings of another person, without their permission, in any context in which that person has a reasonable expectation of privacy is prohibited.
 For example, individuals may not photograph or make recordings of other individuals in restrooms, locker rooms, residence hall rooms or suites without permission.
-In all

-- instances, permission must be granted by all persons being photographed or recorded. - b.
-In a situation in which it is not acceptable to observe or take a photograph or make a recording, it is also not acceptable to publicly disclose that observation or publish a photograph or recording.
+In all instances, permission must be granted by all persons being photographed or recorded. - ii.
+In a situation in which it is not acceptable to take a photograph or make a recording, it is also not acceptable to publish a photograph or recording.
 Transmission, in print, by phone, via email, via social media, or any other means of technology constitutes publication.
-Publication of any photograph or recording is also subject to all applicable policies and laws, including copyright, in the same manner as any other image or document. - R. Weapon Violation: Use, possession, or storage of any firearms, ammunition, knives, other weapons, or objects that could be construed as weapons.
-Items that pose a potential hazard to the safety or health of others are also prohibited. - S. Residential Facilities Prohibited Conduct: The following acts of misconduct shall apply to all students residing in residential facilities owned or rented by the university through GW Housing. - i.
+Publication of any photograph or recording is also subject to all applicable policies and laws, including copyright, in the same manner as any other image or document. - T. Weapon Violation: Use, possession, or storage of any firearms, ammunition, knives, other weapons, or objects that could be construed as weapons.
+Items that pose a potential hazard to the safety or health of others are also prohibited. - U. Residential Facilities Prohibited Conduct: The following acts of misconduct shall apply to all students residing in residential facilities owned or rented by the university through GW Housing. - i.
 Responsibility for Visitors: Responsibility for non-resident visitors' conduct prohibited under this Code (including non-resident GW students). - ii.
 Animals: Keeping or hosting an animal in residential facilities that has not been registered through Disability Support Services, including animals brought for brief visits by a non-resident visitor.
 This does not include service animals brought by non-resident visitors with disabilities. - ii.
 Quiet Hours: Violation of established quiet hours in residential facilities, including failure to respond to requests from other residents or university personnel to lower the noise level of activity.
-Excessive noise in residential facilities may be defined as, but is not limited to, the following: blaring sound systems, banging on doors or walls, shouting out of windows or down hallways, music, and shouting or talking that is audible beyond the confines of the room. iii.
+Excessive noise in residential facilities may be defined as, but is not limited to, the following: blaring sound systems, banging on doors or walls, shouting out of windows or down hallways, music, and shouting or talking that is audible beyond the confines of the room.

+iv.
 Residential Safety Hazards: Possession or use of items identified by the Office of Safety & Security as prohibited due to their hazardous nature.
 Prohibited items as determined by the Office of Safety & Security include, but are not limited to, the following: candles, incense, lanterns, oil lamps, flammable liquids for cleaning, burners for heating or any other purpose (ex. objects with open flames), halogen lamps of any shape or style, and any other potentially dangerous materials.
 Use of heat-producing appliances for food preparation in resident's licensed space or in any other area not specifically designated for this purpose is prohibited.
 Hanging sheets or similar combustible materials is also prohibited.
 A detailed list of prohibited items is available on the Office of Safety & Security website at: https://safety.gwu.edu/prohibited-items-list.